yarixer/YanixPanel/README.md

 ## Multi-server support

 Multi-server support is already implemented.
-A step-by-step setup guide is in progress and will be added to the README soon!!!
+A step-by-step setup guide is in progress and will be added to the README later.